hanabi/hanabi.github.io/docs/extras/special-finesses.md

   - Bob and Donald both gasp in surprise when Cathy blind-plays:
     - From Bob's perspective, the focus of the clue is a *one-away-from-playable* card, so this cannot be a *Double Bluff*.
     - From Donald's perspective, this cannot be a normal *Finesse* or a *Double Bluff*, because Cathy would have done nothing, waiting for Bob to play the blue 1 (as a *Finesse*)
-    - From both Bob and Donald's perspective, Bob's red 1 did not match Donald's blue card, so this cannot be a *Pestilent Double Bluff*.
+    - From both Bob and Donald's perspective, Bob's red 1 did not connect to Donald's blue card, so this cannot be a *Pestilent Double Bluff*.
   - Therefore, the team knows that this must have been a *Cursed Finesse*.
 Bob will now continue to blind-play until he finds his promised blue 1.
 - *Cursed Finesses* can only occur if there is a *Free Choice* during the initial clue.